hardenedlinux/Debian-GNU-Linux-Profiles/docs/tls/nginx-mutual-ssl-proxy-tcp-udp.md

 ```
 Because we don't provide the certificate signed by our CA, so we can't access this service.

-We could using the Server's nginx certificate for testing purpose.
-Because this certificate signed by our CA.
+We could using the client's nginx certificate on client for testing purpose.
+Need client certificate signed by our CA. An example is as follows:
 ```
-curl --key /etc/ssl/server-rsa-key.pem --cert /etc/ssl/server-rsa-cert.pem https://192.168.200.131:9243 -k
+curl --key /etc/ssl/client-rsa-key.pem --cert /etc/ssl/client-rsa-cert.pem https://192.168.200.131:9243 -k

 {
   "name" : "ktiZiXR",